splunk/splunk-connect-for-snmp/docs/bestpractices.md

   walkRetryMaxInterval: 60
 ```

-With the configuration from the above, 'walk' will retry exponentially until it reaches 60 seconds.
+With the configuration from the above, 'walk' will retry exponentially from 30 seconds until it reaches 60 seconds.
+Default value for `worker.walkRetryMaxInterval` is 180.

 ### SNMP Rollover
 The Rollover problem is due to the integer value stored (especially when the value is 32-bit) being finite.